murakuma/enmove/packages/conf-ts/README.md

 The dom version of `conf-ts/decl`.

-**WHEN TO USE**: You want to expose a library that involves use of DOM API.
+**WHEN TO USE**: You want to expose a library that needs react and use of DOM API.

 ## Tip: Preview your config file